 What Is Wrong With The Traditional Method Of Washing The Hair?

-However, this method may not be ideal for oily and fine hair.
+However, this hair routine may not be ideal for oily and fine hair.

-The shortcomings of the traditional hair washing method led people to experiment and come up with the idea of reverse washing.
+The shortcomings of the traditional hair cleansing method led people to experiment and come up with the idea of reverse washing.

 What Is Reverse Washing And How To Do It?